jenkins-x/jx-community/sig-testing-&-platform-integration/README.md

 # ⛩ Testing and Platform Integration Special Interest Group

 ## Goals
-* Initally, the SIG will need to determine its objectives.
+* One of the initial tasks of the SIG will be to determine its objectives.
-* For testing:
+* Some suggestions for testing:
     * testing + linting at the minimum (logging/instrumentation could be considered, but initially we need focus)
     * Improve documentation around writing tests
     * Add a test coverage report